-To help make this less abstract here’s an example of what a composite UI could look like:
+To help make this less abstract here’s an example of what a concrete composite UI could look like.

-The advantage is once a new requirement for Reviews is introduced it only needs to be implemented inside the ReviewService’s code base.
-The UI parts for the different application platforms of course needs to be updated to reflect the new requirements and pushed to the applications, but nothing inside the applications needs to change.
+The advantage is that once a new requirement for Reviews is introduced it only needs to be implemented inside the ReviewService’s code base as well as ReviewService owned UI widgets.
+Nothing inside the applications needs to change.
 The change is completely local to the ReviewService.

 Another advantage of using composite UI’s is that other services rarely needs to subscribe to events from other service just to build up caches/replicas of other services data.
 This problem is solved at the composition level.

-The downside is that a given service needs to be able to provide its UI partials to ALL applications on potentially MANY different platforms such as an iOS app, back office .NET app, a Java based Webshop, etc. as exemplified below where multiple services are part of rendering/printing an invoice in a composite way:
+The downside is that all Services must be able to provide its UI widgets to ALL applications on potentially MANY different platforms such as an iOS app, back office .NET app, a Java based Webshop, etc. as exemplified below where multiple services are part of rendering/printing an invoice in a composite way: